-To celebrate 10 years of advocacy for public schools, we invite you join us in this work by attending a half-day conference to explore the impact of privatization on our public schools.
+To celebrate 10 years of advocacy for public schools, we invite you to join us in this work by attending a half-day conference to explore the impact of privatization on our public schools.
 How have various education policies and programs contributed to the increased segregation of our public schools by race and income?
+What can we do to promote integrated, diverse, well-rounded public schools?
 What is contributing to the growth in the number of high-poverty schools?

 - Register here: https://impactofprivatizingpublicschools.eventbrite.com